ganeti/ganeti/doc/design-node-security.rst

 Cluster verify
 ~~~~~~~~~~~~~~

-So far, 'gnt-cluster verify' checks the SSH connectivity of all nodes to
+So far, ``gnt-cluster verify`` checks the SSH connectivity of all nodes to
 all other nodes.
 We propose to replace this by the following checks:

 - For all master candidates, we check if they can connect any other node